Jeu de taquin dynamics on infinite Young tableaux and second class particles: Introduction

-Note that one particular consequence of this theorem, which, taken on its own, already makes for a rather striking statement, is the fact that under the measure $\plancherel$, the sequence of asymptotic angles $(\Theta_k)_{k=1}^\infty$ obtained by iteration of the map $J$ as above is a sequence of independent and identically distributed random variables.
-The full statement of the theorem can be interpreted as the stronger fact, which seems all the more astonishing, that this i.i.d.\ sequence is actually related in a simple way (via coordinate-wise application of the monotone increasing function $F_\Theta^{-1}$) to the original sequence of i.i.d.\ $U(0,1)$ random variables fed as input to the $\RSK$ algorithm.
+Note that one particular consequence of this theorem, which taken on its own, already makes for a rather striking statement, is the fact that under the measure $\plancherel$, the sequence of asymptotic angles $(\Theta_k)_{k=1}^\infty$ obtained by iteration of the map $J$ as above is a sequence of independent and identically distributed random variables.
+The full statement of the theorem can be interpreted as the stronger fact, which seems all the more surprising, that this i.i.d. sequence is actually related in a simple way (via coordinate-wise application of the monotone increasing function $F_\Theta^{-1}$) to the original sequence of i.i.d. $U(0,1)$ random variables fed as input to the $\RSK$ algorithm.
+As a referee pointed out to us, an earlier clue to this type of isomorphism phenomenon can be found in the context of $\RSK$ applied to random words over a finite alphabet; see \citet{OConnell2003,OConnellYor2002} and the remark in Section~\ref{subsec-random-words}.